Linear classifier, least-squares cost function, and outliers: Linear classifier using least squares error

-which minimizes the distance between the given target value $t_n$ and the model's prediction $y(\mathbf{x}'_n)$.
-It is known that the minimization of this cost function is equivalent to the maximization of the loglikelihood of a Gaussian probability distribution with respect to the weight and bias.\citep{Bishop2006} The \emph{least squares} approach therefore implies the data have an assumed Gaussian distribution, which may not be so, as the distribution is not known \emph{a priori}.
-This is one of the main reasons often cited to mitigate the use of \emph{least squares} on data that are not normally distributed.
+{To obtain the weight vector we seek to minimize the distance between the given target value $t_n$ and the model's prediction $y(\mathbf{x}'_n)$}.
+It is known that the minimization of this cost function is equivalent to the maximization of the loglikelihood of a Gaussian probability distribution with respect to the weight vector and bias.\citep{Bishop2006} The least squares approach therefore implies the data have an assumed Gaussian distribution, which may not be true, as the distribution is not known a priori.
+This is one of the often cited reasons to discourage the use of least squares on data that are not normally distributed.